 - Sicilian– Although different from standard Italian, the language is spoken by nearly 5 million people mostly on the island of Sicily.

 - Milanese– It is a dialect of Gallo-Italic and spoken in the Lombard region, including capital Milan and other northern parts of Italy.
 This variant has lots of similarities to German and French.

-If you are planning or starting to learn the Italian language in India, don’t get discouraged with numerous languages and dialects in Italy since It is the only official language of the Peninsula.
-It is the most commonly spoken in the nation.
+If you are planning or starting to learn Italian in India, don’t get discouraged with so many varieties in Italy since Italian is the only official and most commonly spoken language of the Peninsula.

 Italian Speaking Population in the world

 Italian is spoken by over 85 million worldwide.